fp-app/Random-Emails/README.md

 ## How-to
 1. Download the html file
-1. Open it with a browser
+2. Open it with a browser
-2. Hit reload for a new bunch of emails
+3. Hit reload for a new bunch of emails
+4. Bookmark it to have it swiftly at hand